Skip to main content

 Database resource access control depends on the chosen rendering method.

-Preview in the Studio
+Preview in Qodly Studio

 This option enables you to render the current page directly within the Page Editor window.
-Here, the Page is rendered by the Qodly Studio's embedded web server.
+Here, the Page is rendered by Qodly Studio's embedded web server.

 This approach provides a comprehensive view of data classes, functions, and attributes, even if they are not exposed as REST resources.